mcllouie/PolyU-AAE5303-assignment-1-Louie-Man/README.md

 **Your explanation:**
 _Safe Recommendation_

-_Changed the environment name to "test1"_
+_Changed the environment name to "test1" to fit its "testing" purpose_

 _No, it seems logically correct, and I have a clean OS backup in UTM anyways_